simonsteiger/birdsotherwi.se/src/pages/posts/k-means.md

 ## In a nutshell

-This is my attempt at coding $K$-means from scratch.
-I have used the pseudocode from [this handout](https://stanford.edu/~cpiech/cs221/handouts/kmeans.html) on AI systems as a starting point but so far not looked into optimized solutions.
-I can already think of a few improvements which would affect efficiency though, so this version is certainly clunkier and slower than necessary. 🐢
+This is my attempt at coding $K$-means from scratch – not with a focus on computational efficiency and speed but on understanding the algorithm.

 Let's begin by describing the goal of $K$-means mathematically.